Who am I?

 For many decades our mind generates an endless stream of thoughts and feeling states that appear to constitute the self.
 But these mental formations are actually only a self-reinforcing trance state.
 Do we ever wake up from the trance of our story about the self?

-Consciousness is infinite but localized in individual finite minds where it continually manifests its creative potential.
-Each of us experiences this creative potential every night while dreaming.
-By day you’re busy being “you,” but when the curtains come down on the external stimulation of daily life, consciousness is free to dream a new self into being.
+Although consciousness is infinite we experience it as localized in finite individual minds.
+In the course of daily life our minds habitually reinforce the narrative we identify as the self, who we are.
+So by day you’re busy being “you” but every night you manifest the creative potential of consciousness through your dream life.
+When the curtains come down on the external stimulation of daily life, consciousness is free to dream a new self into being.
 As Salvador Dali said, "When we are asleep in this world we are awake in another."

 "Dreams unfold in that small theater in the brain which we keep brightly lighted all night long."
 Robert Louis Stevenson